Hi, I'm Eden. I'm a journalist, writer, and creative currently based in Israel.

 About Me

-I was also a Features Editor at The Daily Free Press, where I published pieces on school/community events, social issues, profiles, reviews, and more.
+Throughout my 4 years at BU I was heavily involved in The Daily Free Press, a student-led non-profit organization covering BU and greater Boston arean news.
+I published articles on school/community events, social issues, profiles, reviews, and more.
+I later worked as the Features editor where I led a group of 100+ writers in daily publishing.
 I also spent a year as a Communications Intern at BU Hillel, worked as an Editorial Assistant at New York Moves Magazine, was a Crew member on BUTV10's daily news show, The Wire, and was the Editor-In-Chief on The Communique, a small-town student newspaper in high school.

 Featured Articles